jakelazaroff/roving-tabindex/README.md

 A simple [HTML web component](https://adactio.com/journal/20618) that implements the [roving tabindex pattern](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#kbd_roving_tabindex) for building accessible menus and grids.

-Wrap it around some markup and give it a selector to determine which descendants become selectable!
+Wrap it around some markup and give it a selector to determine which elements become navigable!

 ```html
 <roving-tabindex selector="button">